The Dark Web, Demystified: Beyond the Shadows of Tor

 With the understanding that a myriad of protocols, or services, make up the Internet, Tor is just one more protocol to be added to the long list.

-Contrary to popular belief, The Onion Routing protocol wasn't created by cybercriminals.
-It was funded and developed by the United States Naval Research Laboratory in the mid-1990s—a fact that surprises many who associate it exclusively with illicit activity.
+Contrary to popular belief, The Onion Routing protocol was not created by cybercriminals.
+It was funded and developed by the United States Naval Research Laboratory in the mid 1990s, a fact that surprises many who associate it exclusively with illicit activity.

 The fundamental concept behind Tor is elegant in its approach to privacy: